 - 2 large eggs, room temperature

-Beat butter and vanilla bean paste until light and fluffy.
-Add in powdered sugar one cup at a time until it reaches desired consistency.
+Beat butter and pumpkin butter until light and fluffy.
+Add powdered sugar, one cup at a time until desired consistency is reached.
 Frost cooled cupcakes.
+Garnish with toasted pepitas.